-You may be anxious to learn whether you had COVID-19, and scammers could take advantage.
+You may be anxious to learn whether had COVID-19, and scammers could take advantage.

 Christina Garza with the FBI in Houston warns if you see an antibody ad online or in an unsolicited email, ignore it.
 She says you could likely end up paying for a fake test kit.

-She says early on in the pandemic, the FBI came out with the same sort of warnings about COVID-19 testing.
+She says early on in the pandemic, the FBI came out with the same sort of warnings about Covid testing.